Hidden-Histories/Public-Resources/documentation/Tutorial_ARwalk.md

 ![ARwalkExample_POIs-4Corners](images/ARwalkExample_POIproperties.jpg)

 .
+## Testing

+Now go outside and walk around the block between the four places where you placed the four fence POIs.

+- When you are standing right at a spot where you know you placed a POI, are you inside the fence?
+If not, you can try to increase the scale.
+It will look the same size, but it will be more likely to be surrounding you when you are standing at your chosen GPS location.

+- Note where the other POIs are.
+It is quite possible that the orientation of the others will be wrong - e.g. the one that should be north of you is actually in the south, east or west.
+This is often different for different types of smartphones, and you have to assume that you can't control it for all smartphones. :-(

+.
 ## How to test remotely at the scale that you need for Japantown:

 Riffing on Takeshi Moro's concept, say I want to enclose the user in a fence on each of the street corners of Heinleinville.
 I can't get to San Jose Japantown right now, so how do I know that I am creating a test that would accurately simulate the experience on site?